-We’ve all used KPIs and SLAs before.
+We’ve all used KPIs and SLAs before (or at least talked about them).
 They are part of our everyday vocabulary.
 In fact, many of us have used them to the point where we have forgotten what they even stand for.
 (Hint: Key Performance Indicators and Service Level Agreements… not that you needed reminding).
 Sure, we understand that when we discuss KPIs and SLAs, we are discussing vendor performance, but for many of us, that is where our understanding comes to an end.

 Service Level Agreements are expectations that are set between a client and a vendor.
 Usually, these are specified in the initial statement of work.
 They are essentially agreements about the level of service that can be expected to be delivered.
 For example, when you hire somebody to work on your house, you set up certain expectations about the quality of work, the schedule, and the estimated costs.
 Depending on the type of contract you set up, these agreements may or may not be binding.
 Setting these expectations upfront allows both parties to start the relationship knowing what is expected of them and what they can reasonably expect from the other party.